 Always use punctuation inside the quotation marks.

-“I have the article done.
-It only took me a week to do.”
+“The article is finished.
+It only took a week to do.”

 “Said” in the ﬁrst sentence tells you that a quote is coming so it is followed by a comma.